Monument Wealth Management Articles

 3. Reduce Portfolio All-In Costs

 You may also want to reduce portfolio all-in costs and move toward more low-cost investments.
 Additionally, you may want to enlist the help of a wealth advisor, but make sure that you are getting good value for your money.
-Some people may prefer an hourly model while others want more comprehensive financial planning and advice.
+Some people may prefer an hourly model while others want more financial planning and advice.

 One way to think of this is with the analogy of belonging to a subscription service for your medical care.
 If you pay for unlimited access to a doctor but the only service you utilize every year is a blood pressure screening, you can buy a blood pressure cuff and do it yourself.
-If you find that you do not need the comprehensive look at your health, you may not need that subscription service.
+If you find that you do not need the look at your health, you may not need that subscription service.

 The same is true of wealth advisors.
 If you aren’t using them for holistic planning advice, then it may be time to transition to just an hourly model where you can get the help you need when you need it and nothing more.
 They can help you rebalance on a regular basis to make sure that your portfolio is in good shape as you move toward retirement.